audiophonics/Evo_Sabre/volumio/oled/readme.txt

 #1.21 / feature
 Script now listen to unix socket to receive external commands and have its own section in audiophonics web interface if installed

+#1.22 / python dependencies
+Now using pillow 8.1.2